roman-milk/roman-milk.github.io/hauswife-to-slut.md

  "Absolutely!"
 I answered with a chuckle.

  "Well I didn't want to interrupt you," Mike continued, "but Gil is out of the running and David is down to $18 million."
-Report_Story #2